wistlyr/wistlyr.github.io/README.md

-# OneShot External Site (OSES)
+# OneShot Discord Server (OSDS) Website
-The repository for the OneShot External Site.
+The repository for the OneShot Discord's Website.